Hit the Slopes in the Glens Falls Area: The Best Places for Downhill Skiing & Snowboarding

 They also offer award-winning kid-specific programs for young skiers and snowboarders, as well as multiple terrain parks and trails for everyone to try.

-Killington Ski Resort is renowned around the world for its six peaks that offer 150+ trails and over 73 miles of terrain.
+Killington Ski Resort is renowned around the world for its seven peaks that offer 212 trails and 92 miles of terrain.
 Nicknamed "The Beast," this ski area boasts breathtaking views and plenty of ways to have an outdoor winter adventure.

 Don't worry about waiting in line - Killington has an extensive lift network to get you where you need to be.
 After a long day of being on the mountain, you can relax inside one of their lodges and maybe even get pampered at the Killington Grand Spa.

-You can take a gondola ride up to one of their trails, enjoy cross-country skiing and snowshoeing tours, go snow tubing or dog sledding, and take a walk around the nearby village shops.
+You can take a gondola ride up to one of their trails, enjoy cross-country skiing and snowshoeing tours, go snow tubing, and take a walk around the nearby village shops.
 From outdoor fun to extraordinary events, there is always something to do at Stratton in the winter.